 Most real estate agents will agree with this common truth; it is quite awkward to show a home to potential buyers when the current occupants are sitting in the living room or roaming up and down the halls.

 Homeowners obviously want to make sure their home is safeguarded when there are strangers coming to look at the place.
 But it makes it difficult for the real estate agent to speak freely about the place.

 No home is perfect.
 Each place has its positives and negatives.
-The agent’s job is to find the buyer that is not bothered by the negatives or have the ability to correct the negatives.
+The agent’s job is to find the buyer that isn’t bothered by the negatives or has the ability to correct the negatives.
 This is a tough conversation to have with the homeowner sitting a few feet away.